input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [TxPipe (parent to Oura)](http://txpipe.io): open-source tools and infrastructure for Cardano developers.

 *   [StricaHQ:](https://github.com/StricaHQ/bip32Ed25519#bip32ed25519) a company building open source developer tools for the Cardano ecosystem, powering Cardanoscan, a feature-rich blockchain explorer and analytics platform.

+*   [Tangocrypto](https://www.tangocrypto.com): We are a blockchain infrastructure company providing a platform for innovators with a Cardano API, webhooks for real-time events from the blockchain, and a NFT API for minting at scale.

 ## Stake pool tooling